Alan Nunn May: World War II

-During World War II, Nunn May initially worked on radar in Suffolk and then with Cecil Powell in Bristol on a project that attempted to use photographic methods to detect fast particles from radioactive decay.
+During World War II, May initially worked on radar in Suffolk and then with Cecil Powell in Bristol on a project that attempted to use photographic methods to detect fast particles from radioactive decay.
 James Chadwick recruited him to a Cambridge University team working on a possible heavy water reactor.
 The team was part of the British Tube Alloys directorate that was merged into the American Manhattan Project, the successful effort to create a nuclear weapon.
-In January 1943, the Cambridge team, including Nunn May, was transferred to the Montreal Laboratory, which was building a reactor at Chalk River, near Ottawa, Ontario, Canada.
-Nunn May's Canadian position ended in September 1945, and he returned to his lecturing post in London.
+In January 1943, the Cambridge team, including May, was transferred to the Montreal Laboratory, which was building a reactor at Chalk River, near Ottawa, Ontario, Canada.
+May's Canadian position ended in September 1945, and he returned to his lecturing post in London.